 A denial of service attacks is an attack set out to bring down a network infrastructure or rather, the vital devices on a network.
-You are either trying to bring down a whole network or you are trying to bring down vital devices
+It’s main objective is to try to bring down a whole network or to bring down vital devices or infrastructure.

 What is hping3?

-Hping3 is basically a TCP IP packet generator and analyzer!
-It is common for generating packets!
-I don’t like saying this, but it’s mostly used for denial of service attacks OR for flooding.
+Hping3 is a TCP/IP packet generator and analyzer.
+It is commonly used for generating packets.
+Because of its inherent functionality, many attackers utilize hping3 for denial of service attacks of for flooding.

-Syn flooding is essentially sending half-open connections.
-It is initial Syn packets, but you are not completing the handshake.
-These attacks are used to target individual access points, and most for popularly attacking firewalls.
-Firewalls don’t treat these as actual connections as you are sending, syn another syn and this overwhelms the device/access point or Firewall!
+SYN flooding is the process of sending half-open connections without completing the TCP handshake.
+These attacks are used to target individual access points, and most commonly firewalls.
+Firewalls do not treat these as actual connections as you are half-open connections, as a result, many half-open connections overwhelm the firewalls.

 hping3 -V -c 1000 -d 100 -S -p 21 –flood [IP ADDRESS]